ultralytics/ultralytics/docs/en/integrations/torchscript.md

 ## Deploying Exported YOLOv8 TorchScript Models

-After successfully exporting your Ultralytics YOLOv8 models to TorchScript format, you're ready to use their optimized performance in your applications.
-Here are some resources to guide you through the deployment process:
+After successfully exporting your Ultralytics YOLOv8 models to TorchScript format, you can now deploy them.
+The primary and recommended first step for running a TorchScript model is to utilize the YOLO("model.torchscript") method, as outlined in the previous usage code snippet.
+However, for in-depth instructions on deploying your TorchScript models in various other settings, take a look at the following resources:

 - **[Explore Mobile Deployment](https://pytorch.org/mobile/home/)**: The PyTorch Mobile Documentation provides comprehensive guidelines for deploying models on mobile devices, ensuring your applications are efficient and responsive.